 - In certain cases, skin doctors might also address and analyze concerns related to cosmetics like birthmarks, wrinkles, acne, scars, pigmentation, etc. These can be treated using Botox, skin grafting, laser treatments, etc. depending on the patient’s requirement and consent.

-In certain treatments, after the following steps are completed, dermatologists then track the patient’s record for optimal results.
+Note: In certain treatments, after the following steps are completed, dermatologists then track the patient’s record for optimal results.
 They may call the patient for follow-up sessions to check and determine improvement.

 Required Skills to Become a Skin Doctor